axiomhq/do11y/README.md

 ```

 For frameworks like Mintlify that auto-include all `.js` files in the content directory, place both files in the same directory.
 Alphabetical ordering ensures the config loads first.

-3. Create an API token in Axiom with **ingest-only** permissions scoped to a single dataset.

 Do not edit `do11y.js` directly -- this allows you to update to new versions without losing your configuration.